MLB 2023 postseason tracker: Follow along with division chases and wild-card races

 AL wild-card round:

-No. 6 Mariners/Blue Jays at No. 3 Twins
+No. 6 Rangers/Mariners at No. 3 Twins

-No. 5 Rangers at No. 4 Rays
+No. 5 Blue Jays at No. 4 Rays

 NL wild-card round:

-No. 6 Diamondbacks at No. 3 Brewers
+No. 6 Cubs at No. 3 Brewers

-No. 5 Cubs at No. 4 Phillies
+No. 5 Diamondbacks at No. 4 Phillies

 ALDS:

-Rangers/Rays at No. 1 Orioles
+Jays/Rays at No. 1 Orioles

 NLDS:

-D-backs/Brewers at No. 2 Dodgers
+Cubs/Brewers at No. 2 Dodgers

-Cubs/Phillies at No. 1 Braves
+D-backs/Phillies at No. 1 Braves